Overview

 | Used in valuation multiples | Rarely | Almost always ("X times ARR") |

-| Granularity for diagnosing problems | High — new/expansion/churned MRR can be tracked separately each month | Lower — annual aggregation smooths over monthly detail |
+| Granularity for diagnosing problems | High, new/expansion/churned MRR tracked separately each month | Lower, annual aggregation smooths over monthly detail |

 | Typical reporting cadence | Monthly | Quarterly or annually, alongside MRR |

-| Risk of misinterpretation | Can overstate short-term noise as a trend | A single large one-time deal can distort the annualised figure if not normalised |
+| Risk of misinterpretation | Can overstate short-term noise as a trend | A single large one-time deal can distort the annualized figure if not normalized |

-MRR — Deep Dive
+MRR: Deep Dive

-ARR — Deep Dive
+ARR: Deep Dive

 When to Choose MRR